Nursing Career Development Opportunities

-The New Graduate RN Residency Program is a full-time employment opportunity that requires a two-year commitment.
-The program is 12 months, beginning with 9-10 weeks of intensive clinical practice, followed by ongoing monthly sessions designed to build upon what the nurse resident is experiencing in clinical practice.
+The New Graduate RN Residency Program is a full-time employment opportunity.
+The program is intensive clinical practice, followed by ongoing sessions designed to build upon what the nurse resident is experiencing in clinical practice.

 We provide a cohort experience to allow for support, shared experiences, reflective practice opportunities and socialization as new graduate RNs acclimate to their professional role.
 Support is also provided by preceptors, unit leadership and educators during the program.

 Requirements to qualify for the New Graduate RN Residency Program:

 - Licensure: Current, active and unencumbered California registered nurse license prior to starting the program

 - Education: Graduate from an accredited nursing program within the last 12-14 months; associate degree in nursing (ADN) or BS in nursing (BSN) preferred